 The “old” baked goods are often taken to a day-old bakery, where they’re sold at a significant discount.
 If you need a lot of hot dog buns for your cookout, this can be an excellent place to save.
 Don’t forget to pick up mini doughnuts and other desserts while you’re there!

 If you’re buying meat for the whole family, the costs can add up quickly.
 Fortunately, there are a few ways to knock the cost down a little bit.
 Get your family to try some new things!

 Consider getting beef by the side.
 Prices for this vary from region to region.
-Sides usually contain about 200 pounds of meat.
-That will include several premium cuts of steak as well as enough hamburger to feed an army!
+The sides usually contain about 200 pounds of meat.
+That will include several premium cuts of steak as well as enough hamburgers to feed an army!

-Alternately, you can veggie up your cookout.
-Asparagus, zucchini and potatoes all do well on the grill with a little bit of olive oil, salt and pepper.
+Alternatively, you can veggie up your cookout.
+Asparagus, zucchini, and potatoes all do well on the grill with a little bit of olive oil, salt, and pepper.
 They’ll absorb some of the cooked meat juices for extra flavor.
 Veggies are cheap, nutritious, and filling.

 You can even go a step further and offer some veggie alternatives to cookout classics.
-Meatless patties made of beans, spices and rice cost half of what a similar-sized beef patty would.
-These are healthier, cheaper, more filling and you don’t have to worry about under cooking it.
+Meatless patties made of beans, spices, and rice cost half of what a similar-sized beef patty would.
+These are healthier, cheaper, and more filling and you don’t have to worry about undercooking it.

 3. Mix your own drinks

 One of the biggest cookout expenses can be the drinks, especially if you buy individual bottles and cans.